-Carlisle is a second year Theologian at Notre Dame Seminary in New Orleans.
+Carlisle is a third year Theologian at Notre Dame Seminary in New Orleans.
 His home parish is Immaculate Conception in Westpoint.

 Mr. Carlisle Beggerly

 Notre Dame Seminary